CONTENTS

 Peer Support

 Studying alone can feel tough.
-I reach out to friends who are also preparing for the mckinsey hackerrank test.
+I reach out to friends who are also preparing for the Mckinsey HackerRank test.
 We share resources, swap practice questions, and talk through tricky problems.
 Sometimes, I join online forums or Discord groups.
 These communities offer support and fresh ideas.

 When I explain my solutions to others, I understand the material better.
 I also learn new approaches from my peers.
 Working together keeps me motivated and makes studying more fun.